kasir-barati/my-angular-journey/README.md

     - We also need to rearise error again.
 Because in the component we wanna define subscriber for the errors.
       - Here is where we wanna use `throwError` creation function
       - TODO: Write more about it

+# Lazy loading

+- We can load more module/component as user asks for more
+- Faster load
+- Leveraged by `import` function